 As of June 30, 2013, the end of the grant, the overall target of training 400 people had been greatly surpassed, with 1035 trainees enrolled under the grant, or 259% of the original goal.
 Those trained included: clinical instructors, allied health professionals, associate and bachelor degree nurses, medical interpreters, Certified Nursing Assistants and 6 foreign trained physicians were provided assistance to pursue a Maine license.

 As of September 2012, 685 individuals were currently enrolled in training, exceeding the original goal of 400 by 71%.
 It is anticipated that by the end of the grant period in February 2013, close to 800 people will have been trained with support from this grant.

-More data about the grant is provided in the Health Care Grant November 2012 Update Presentation.
+More data about the grant is provided in the Health Care Grant Project Update June 2013

 Many of the people trained under this grant have been part of some special projects or collaborations between employers and educational programs to address specific workforce needs.
 Here are highlights of a few of those collaborations:

 CNA Elder Care Specialist Program - A collaboration between St. Mary's Hospital and Central Maine Community College designed to give incumbent CNAs additional skills and confidence within their scope of practice.

 Nurse Apprenticeship Program - An arrangement between Maine General Hospital and the Maine Apprenticeship Program that focuses on expanding the clinical skills of existing nurses to prepare them to work in speciality areas.

 Advanced Pharmacy Technician Program - A new program at Kennebec Valley Community College to meet the high demand for pharmacy technicians.